 Because in the Detroit Free Zone, anything is possible—but there is no one to protect you.

-Sequel to The Heartstrikers series, the first book, Minimum Wage Magic, was released in November 2018 with second released the following year on June 9th titled Part-Time Gods.
+Sequel to The Heartstrikers series, the first book, Minimum Wage Magic, was released in November 2018.
+The second, Part-Time Gods, was released the following year on June 9th.
+The last book in the series, Night Shift Dragons, was released May 5th 2020.

 This series provides examples of: